cleanappio/cleanapp-mobile/README.md

 - No category picker
 - No confirmation screen
 - URL/text is preferred over image
-- If URL/text and image are both present, the report is created from URL/text and the image is attached as supporting evidence
+- If URL/text and image are both present, the report is created from URL/text and the images are attached as supporting evidence
+- Up to 6 shared images are supported
 - If immediate submission fails, the payload is queued locally and retried later

 ### Shared payload model